amanrai31/Tools-Tech/Networking/README.md

 ## Network(n/w)

 Host are connected to each other through n/w.
-Logical grouping of hosts that require similar connectivity. **Internet is just newtwork of networks**
+Logical grouping of hosts that require similar connectivity. **Internet is just newtwork of networks(Bunch of interconnected n/w)**

 **NOTE :** Before NETWORK transferring data literally required portable media (Disk, CD, penDrives etc)